Language:

 Read-only font embedding yes yes yes yes

-Editable font embedding extra license1 no extra license1 extra license1
+Editable font embedding extra license1 extra license1 extra license1 extra license1

 PDF export with embedded fonts yes extra software2 yes yes